jandersoncosta97/jandersoncosta97/README.md

 <h2 align="left">Hey there!
 You can call me Janderson. </h2>
-<h3>I'm passionate about technology to enhance the well-being of humans, society, and the earth's prosperity.
+<h3>I'm passionate about technology for enhancing the well-being of humans, society, and the earth's prosperity.
 I'm from Recife-PE, Brazil. </h3>

 <p align="left">
 <!--   <a href="https://github.com/ryo-ma/github-profile-trophy"> -->